Challenging the USDA License Renewal of Yellowstone Bear World for Violating the Animal Welfare Act

 On July 16, 2024, the Animal Legal Defense Fund filed a lawsuit against the U.S. Department of Agriculture (USDA)’s Animal and Plant Health Inspection Service (APHIS) for issuing an Animal Welfare Act (AWA) exhibitor’s license to Yellowstone Bear World, an Idaho drive-thru facility, despite the facility’s known violations of federal and state law.

 Under the AWA, an exhibitor may obtain a license only upon “demonstrat[ing] that his facilities comply with the standards promulgated by” the USDA.
 Yet Yellowstone Bear World has gotten away with these egregious practices for more than two decades because, until recently, the USDA renewed exhibitor licenses annually as a matter of course without conducting any renewal inspections to determine whether exhibitors met that burden.
 After the Animal Legal Defense Fund challenged the USDA’s license renewal process — arguing that the agency was rubber-stamping license renewals for facilities blatantly violating the Animal Welfare Act — the USDA finally adopted a new licensing regime.
-The new process became effective on November 9, 2020, with a phased-in implementation that requires the USDA to inspect a facility every three years before approving an exhibitor’s license, with the facility affirmatively “demonstrat[ing] compliance” with the AWA during each inspection.
+The new process — which became effective on November 9, 2020, with a phased-in implementation requires the USDA to inspect a facility every three years before approving an exhibitor’s license, and requires a facility to affirmatively “demonstrate compliance” with the AWA during each inspection.

 Despite this new licensing regime, the USDA’s inspections are still woefully inadequate.
 For example, the USDA inspected Yellowstone Bear World on February 9, 2023, even though the facility was closed to the public and is open only from May to October each year.
 As a result, the inspector was unable to observe the bottle-feeding and maternal-deprivation practices that unambiguously violate AWA regulations, as well as Idaho law in effect at the time.
 Either should have precluded approval of Yellowstone Bear World’s license.
-The USDA also failed to incorporate these practices into its licensure of the facility even though Yellowstone Bear World’s website heavily promotes its bottle-feeding experience, and openly describes how it prematurely separates cubs from their mothers when they are less than two months old, while admitting that, in the wild, bear cubs remain with their mother for up to two years.
+The USDA also failed to consider these practices in licensing the facility, even though Yellowstone Bear World’s website heavily promotes its bottle-feeding experience, and openly describes how it prematurely separates cubs from their mothers when they are less than two months old, while admitting that, in the wild, bear cubs remain with their mothers for up to two years.

 The Animal Legal Defense Fund is further represented in this case by Gibson Dunn.